 This is a serious problem, as replacing the compressor is expensive and complicated.
 Most experts agree that you should scrap and replace your refrigerator rather than spending more money to replace it.

-The inverter board is located at the lower-side of your fridge.
+The inverter board is located on the lower side of your fridge.
 This circuit board is sensitive, and it may be totally destroyed once it gets submerged in water.
 This will render your refrigerator unusable.

 If the compressor is still usable, but the inverter board isn’t, you can call a technician to repair and replace the board.